jeremyckahn/chitchatter/README.md

 ## Anti-features

 - Messages are never persisted to disk.
 When you leave a peer room, messages are cleared from memory and cannot be retrieved.
 - Chitchatter is an entirely client-side communication app.
-It uses external general-purpose WebTorrent and STUN/TURN servers as for necessary communication, but there is no Chitchatter API server.
+It uses public WebTorrent servers to establish peer connections and STUN/TURN relay servers when direct peer-to-peer connections cannot be established, but there is no Chitchatter API server.
 - No analytics, tracking, or telemetry.
-- This is a community-driven, unfunded project that makes no money.
-This is necessary to prevent corporate influence from harming users.
+- This is a community-driven and unfunded project that makes no money.
+The users come first and there are no corporate or financial interests.

 ## Why another chat app?